 Important: This is a numbered Connecticut State Department of Education (CSDE) operational memorandum that contains important program information.
-Please read carefully and retain in a binder for future reference.
-All CSDE operational memoranda are posted on the CSDE's Operational Memoranda for the CACFP wWeb page.
+Please read carefully and retain for future reference.
+All CSDE operational memoranda are posted on the CSDE's Operational Memoranda for the CACFP webpage.